ARM MORTGAGE

 - Lower interest rate in the initial phase of a mortgage

-- Allows to save money if planning to move in a few years
+- You are planning to move within a few years

-- Prepared to refinance within the next few years
+- You are thinking of refinancing within the next few years